¿Has visto a mi lindo perro marrón? (Have you seen my cute brown dog?)

 Notice that Spanish does not use the possessive adjective to talk about body parts that are “owned” by someone; they are just referred to with the definite article, or as “the __.”
 The ownership is instead expressed by the reflexive pronoun (me, te, se, etc.).

 Ready to use your newfound knowledge to improve su español?
-Sign up for Lingvist’s Spanish course to start practicing the use of these adjetivos possessivos in context!
+Sign up for Lingvist and learn to speak Spanish online by practicing the use of these adjetivos possessivos in context!